 We mitigate these conflicts by disclosing them to you, and by establishing policies, procedures and supervision to review, track and approve these types of payments and benefits.

-USBI and Financial Advisors may recommend that you take a distribution from your retirement plan or another tax-preferred account and roll the distribution amount over to an account at USBI.
-USBI and our Financial Advisors will, in turn, receive compensation for providing such services that we would otherwise not have received if you did not act upon the recommendation.
-Therefore, USBI and Financial Advisors have an incentive to recommend that you take such a distribution and roll over the proceeds to the account.
+U.S. Bancorp Investments and Financial Advisors provide either general information and education to you about factors to consider when deciding whether to move retirement assets to U.S. Bancorp Investments or provide a recommendation that you take a distribution from your Retirement Accounts and roll the distribution amount over to an account at U.S. Bancorp Investments.
+U.S. Bancorp Investments and our Financial Advisors will, in turn, receive compensation for providing such services that we would otherwise not have received if you did not act upon the recommendation.
+Therefore, U.S. Bancorp Investments and Financial Advisors have an incentive to recommend that you take such a distribution and roll over the proceeds to the account.

 We mitigate these conﬂicts by disclosing them to you, and by establishing policies, procedures and risk-based supervision to review product recommendations.
 Financial Advisors can provide a brochure explaining distribution options and the impacts of a rollover in more detail.
 Ask for Rollover IRAs: Tips to Making an Informed Decision.